HaxeFlixel/flixel-ui/README.md

 --

 ###2. ```<definition>```
-This lets you offload a lot of re-usable details into a separate tag with a unique id, and then call them in to another tag using the use_def="definition_id" attribute.
+This lets you offload a lot of re-usable details into a separate tag with a unique name, and then call them in to another tag using the use_def="definition_id" attribute.
 A definition tag is exactly like a regular widget tag, except the tag name is "definition."

 If you provide details in the widget tag and also use a definition, it will override the information in the definition wherever they conflict.
 Look at the RPG Interface demo for more details.